Folk belief

 In folkloristics, folk belief or folk-belief is a broad genre of folklore that is often expressed in narratives, customs, rituals, foodways, proverbs, and rhymes.
-It also includes a wide variety of behaviors, expressions, and beliefs.
-Examples of concepts included in this genre are magic, popular belief, folk religion, planting signs, hoodoo, conjuration, charms, rootwork, taboos, old wives' tales, omens, portents, the supernatural and folk medicine.
+It also includes a wide variety of behaviors that are influenced by folk belief through literature and theater.
+Examples of concepts included in this genre are magic, popular belief, folk religion, planting signs, hoodoo, conjuration, charms, rootwork, taboos, old wives' tales that inspire fear and awe among those that practice folk traditions.
+In addition, there are omens, portents, the supernatural and folk medicine.